skulkarni2/PUI2016_sck408/HW3_sck408/Readme.md

 Extra credit -
 I used the docstring for norm.fit and pdf to understand the function and the syntax for it.

+## Assignment 2

+I worked with Sunny to formulate the hypothesis for the citibike data.
+We chose to see the seasonal variation in citibike trip duration.

 ## Assignment 3

 I worked with Achilles in the class to get the z-test value and we were able to get it in class itself.